Skip to content

 Homeownership

 Portraits of the 2025-26 Habitat homebuyers.
-Top row - Vitaliy & Yana, Shagitu, Badria & Abdo, Brian, and Fantahun & Tikikil.
-Bottom row - Adde, Abdulkadir & Rahima, Mekdes, Reverend & Francoise, and Abrhamm & Selam.
+Top row - Vitaliy & Yana, Adde, Badria & Abdo, Brian, and Fantahun & Tikikil.
+Bottom row - Yimam & Sualiha, Abdulkadir & Rahima, Mekdes, Reverend & Francoise, and Abrhamm & Selam.

 In May, we welcomed 10 new families into our Homeownership program for the 2025-26 build season!
 The group is hitting the ground running with many families already joining us on build sites and taking homebuyer education classes.
 Meet the families and see where they’ll be building.